adityausj/SmartSync/README.md

 ## 🚧 Next Steps (Work in Progress)
 - **AI/ML Integration**
   - Train predictive models to learn from sensor data and user patterns.
-  - Deploy inference either on:
-    - AWS Lambda (cloud-side)
-    - or ESP32 (edge, via TinyML/TFLite).
-  - Predict **optimal lighting/HVAC settings** to reduce energy use and enhance comfort.

 ---